 Unfortunately, having such a mindset rather kills your own progress… If you can’t seem to appreciate the little, how will you appreciate or even recognise the ‘big’ things that happen?

 So what happens when you start celebrating your small wins?

-According to research done by Teresa Amabile, from the Harvard Business School, tracking down your small achievements actually, enhances your motivation.
+According to research, tracking down your small achievements actually enhances your motivation.
 The practice of recording your own progress helps you appreciate your small wins which also boosts your sense of confidence.